MohammadiIman/double-blind/index.md

 For the purposes of this document:

-* _Single-blind_ means that author identities and affiliations are visible to reviewers at all points during the reviewing process.
+* _Single-blind_ means that author identities and affiliations are visible to reviewers at all stages during the reviewing process.

-* _At least partially double-blind_ means that author identities and affiliations are not revealed for papers prior to the submission of initial paper reviews.
+* _At least partially double-blind_ means that author identities and affiliations are hidden during the initial paper review phase.

-* _Double-blind to accept_ means full double-blind reviewing, that is, where author identities and affiliations are not revealed before the conclusion of the PC meeting, and only for accepted papers (including conditionally-accepted papers, pending modifications due to shepherding).
-In cases where the CFP does not explicitly state the use of double-blind to accept, this status has been verified personally with the program chair(s).
+* _Double-blind to accept_ means full double-blind reviewing, that is, where author identities and affiliations remain hidden until after the Program Committee meeting, with identities revealed only for accepted (or conditionally accepted) papers.
+When the CFP does not explicitly mention full double-blind reviewing, this status has been verified directly with the program chair(s).

 | Conference | At least partially double-blind? | Double blind to accept? | CFP or similar |
 | :--        | :--: | :--:                    | :--           |